JAtula/vault-demo/README.md

 That said, I do personally like emulate stuff as much production ready as I can.
 You never step into (all) the pitfalls if you play it safe.
 Doing the work at this point saves a lot down the road for sure.

 Just a couple of steps more to get everything up and running.
 Next, we provision Vault.
-Uncomment the template if you haven't already, input the AMI ID from previous step and modify the allowed SSH CIDR for the correct address of the bastion node.
+Uncomment the template if you haven't already, input the AMI ID from the previous step and modify the allowed SSH CIDR for the correct address of the bastion node.
 Then run:
 ```
 terraform init
 terraform plan